The Core Curriculum

 The Construction Management curriculum is aligned and monitored constantly to provide graduates with the best education and experiential learning for a career in professional construction management.

-The program consists of a foundation of 31 credits of required core coursework.
-On this, students build their degree based on their desired career path in one of four tracks: Commercial Construction, Facility Management, Highway/Heavy-Civil Works, or Residential Construction.
+Students can study for three credentials: the full major, an 18-credit minor, or an 18-credit certificate.
+The major program consists of a foundation of 16–17 credits, a required core of 34 credits, plus 32–33 credits of general coursework, liberal education and writing intensive requirements.
+On this, students build their desired career path, in one of three tracks: Commercial Construction, Highway/Heavy-Civil Works, or Residential Construction.

 • A minimum of 30 transferable semester credits